monkseal/contentful-migrations.rb/README.md

 ## About Contentful's contentful-management Gem

 The [Contentful Content Management](https://github.com/contentful/contentful-management.rb) gem is a Ruby client for the Contentful Content Management API and a dependency of this project. _This library provides a mimimal DSL for migrations only_.
-Any migrations you write must make use of `contentful-management.rb`.
+Any migrations you write must make use of the ruby api provided by `contentful-management.rb`.
 Before using this library, make sure you are familiar with contentful and are able to use their library, see [contentful-management.rb Usage]( https://github.com/contentful/contentful-management.rb#usage)

 ## Installation